 The Bottom Line

-The 70s were all about bright colors, bold patterns, and extravagant styles.
+The 70 s makeup were all about bright colors, bold patterns, and extravagant styles.
 This trend is still alive today, so if you want to take a trip down memory lane.

 Just put on some of your favorite tunes from the decade like Blondie or David Bowie, find an old photo album (or look them up online).

 Get ready for a wild time!
 Remember that this isn’t your typical makeup tutorial.
-Instead, think glittery eyeshadows, pink lips with blue eye shadow around the brow bone.
+Instead, think glittery eyeshadows, pink lips with 70s blue eyeshadow around the brow bone.
 Or even red lipstick paired with green eyeliner.

 If these looks sound too daring, then try out one of our other tutorials but be warned – we may have something in common with those seventies’ trends after all!